Kamps Innovative Pallet Services Logo

 The research also serves to prove that working with Kamps Pallets can enable organizations to reach their carbon-neutral goals more effectively.
 Our disposal and recycling protocols are second to none.
 We are industry leaders in all recycling and disposal protocols identified by the EPD to successfully offset the negative impact of a pallet’s lifecycle.

 Last, the quantitative data featured in the EPD and LCA will enable Kamps to offer even deeper insights into our recycling operations and the positive environmental impact we make together with our customers.
-These insights can then, in turn, enable our customers to use these efforts and our relationship to create points of difference within their own industries and sectors.
+These insights can then, in turn, enable our customers to use these efforts and our relationship to create points of difference within their industries and sectors.

 Downloadable Assets